 - MCB 252, Cells, Tissues & Development

-Fall 2016 proficiency exams for lecture courses (MCB 150, 250 and 252) will be offered on Tuesday, August 30 from 6 PM to 9 PM.
-The proficiency exam for MCB 151 lab will be offered on Thursday, September 1 from 6 PM to 9 PM.
+Spring 2021 proficiency exams for lecture courses (MCB 150, 250 and 252) will be offered virtually through LON-CAPA on Tuesday, February 2 from 7 PM to 10 PM.
+The proficiency exam for MCB 151 lab will be offered virtually through LON-CAPA on Thursday, February 4 from 7 PM to 10 PM.
+All MCB virtual proficiency exams will be proctored via Zoom.

 Proficiency exams are not offered during the summer term.

-Request forms will be reviewed by the MCB Core Curriculum Office, and students will receive a response via email with instructions and room assignments.Please note, students may not take a proficiency exam if any of the following apply:
+Students may register for any of the proficiency exams using the following request form no later than 12:00 PM on the day of the exam they plan to take.
+Request forms will be reviewed by the MCB Instructional Program Office, and students will receive a response via email with instructions for logging in to take the exam.
+Only one MCB Proficiency exam can be taken per day.Please note, students may not take a proficiency exam if any of the following apply:

-- You have taken the proficiency exam for the given course previously.
+- They have taken the proficiency exam for the given course previously.

-- You have already completed the course for credit or for a grade.
+- They have already completed the course for credit or for a grade.

-- You were enrolled in the course and withdrew after the campus drop deadline (eighth week of the semester).
+- They were enrolled in the course and withdrew after the campus drop deadline (eighth week of the semester).

-- You have completed more than one course in advance of the course in which the proficiency exam is requested.
+- They have completed more than one course in advance of the course in which the proficiency exam is requested.
 (This is stated in the Student Code 3-203 (see below)

 Per Student Code, Part 2.
 Examinations, 3-203 Proficiency Examinations, departmental proficiency examinations may be taken only by the following: